calblueprint/dccentralkitchen/docs/admin/clerktraining.md

 1. Tap and hold the `Transaction ID` if you are still on the confirmation screen
 2. Tap the menu button in the top left
 3. Tap `Report Issue` and fill out the form

+### Does a customer have to download the customer mobile app to participate in the program?

+No!
+Though customers are encouraged to use the mobile app for additional features like tracking reward progress, the program is designed to be fully usable without the customer mobile app.
+Whenever the customer checks out in a participating Healthy Rewards store, they just need to give their phone number at checkout to receive points and redeem rewards.